Natural Supplements That Help Regulate Blood Sugar

 Bitter melon is used to treat diabetes in Asia, South America, and other parts of the world.
 There is a lot of evidence that it works as a diabetic medication in animal and lab tests.
 There is, however, a scarcity of human data on bitter melon.
 There aren't enough human clinical trials.
 Human studies that are currently available are of poor quality.
 Bitter melon has been associated with a reduction in blood sugar levels.
 This is because bitter melon contains characteristics that mimic insulin, which aids in the transport of glucose into cells for energy.
 Vitamin C, an important micronutrient involved in disease prevention, bone development, and wound healing, is particularly abundant in bitter melon.
 It also contains a lot of vitamin A, a fat-soluble vitamin that helps with skin health and vision.

-Polyphenols, which are antioxidants, are found in green tea.
+Green tea has polyphenols, which are antioxidants, are found in green tea.
 Epigallocatechin gallate is the major antioxidant in green tea (EGCG).

 EGCG has been shown in lab research to offer a variety of health advantages, including: